 example, add_inline_child

-to determine whether to add a new line.
+add a new line.
 We’ll use read

-set up that dependency:
+to set up that

 class BlockLayout: